spicy-lemonade/zest-cli-infra/README.md

 #### Small language models.
 Runs offline.
 Runs on CPU.
 No cloud.
 No API keys.
 Privacy first.
 No tracking.

-Zest CLI translates natural language into shell commands using local small language models. macOS only.
+Zest CLI translates natural language into shell commands using a local small language model.
+MacOS only.
 Learn more at [zestcli.com](https://zestcli.com).

 ![preview_zest](https://github.com/user-attachments/assets/932654b9-55a9-419a-82ff-3970606bbb9e)